 What Causes a Thick Rind in Citrus Fruit?

 Very simply, a thick peel on any kind of citrus fruit is caused by a nutrient imbalance.
 The thick rind is caused by either too much nitrogen or too little phosphorus.
-Technically, these two issues are one in the same, as too much nitrogen will affect how much phosphorus a plant will take up, thus causing a phosphorus deficiency.
+Technically, these two issues are one and the same, as too much nitrogen will affect how much phosphorus a plant will take up, thus causing a phosphorus deficiency.

 Nitrogen and phosphorus are a citrus grower’s best friend.
-Nitrogen is responsible for foliage growth and will help the tree look lush and green – able to take in energy from the sun.
+Nitrogen is responsible for foliage growth and will help the tree look lush, green, and able to take in energy from the sun.
 Phosphorus helps the plant to form flowers and fruit.
 When these two nutrients are in balance, the tree looks beautiful and the fruits are perfect.

 But when the two are out of balance, it will cause problems.
 A citrus tree growing in soil that has too much nitrogen will look very healthy, except for the fact that it will have very few, if any blossoms.
 If it does produce blossoms, the fruit themselves will be dry, with little or no pulp inside and a bitter, thick rind.